bshlgrs/neato-physics-notepad/readme.md

   - name for every variable
   - dimensions of every variable
 - Logic to assign subscripts to every variable to remove ambiguity
+- Logic to represent:
+  - Equations as strings.
+This involves giving them a new field
-- Logic to represent equations and expressions as strings
+  - Expressions as strings
 - The constant in expressions should have a power, so that we can represent sqrt(2) directly

 Phase 2: build shitty frontend